Skip to main content

 How to apply

-3. Prepare required attachments such as cost estimates, photographs, and proof of ownership or site control.
+4. Prepare required attachments such as cost estimates, photographs, letters of support, and proof of ownership or site control.

 Applicants are strongly encouraged to contact MHT staff early in project planning for guidance.